So what do you do when your dog keeps sneezing repeatedly? We all, dog and humans alike love one good sneeze… it's instant relief.

 When the frequency of sneezing has gradually seen an uptick, your dog will need professional help.
 Certainly, the earlier the better, but a delay of a couple of days should be fine.

-In the meantime, keep him “quarantined” from other dogs, especially if you think that he may infected with a disease.
+In the meantime, keep him “quarantined” from other dogs, especially if you think that he may be infected with a disease.

 Typical Treatment – How to Stop The Sneezing?